inyong37/Study/_Computer/Software/Windows.md

 ### *GetDesktopWindow function (winuser.h)* | [MS Docs](https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-getdesktopwindow?redirectedfrom=MSDN)
 Retrieves a handle to the desktop window.
 The desktop window covers the entire screen.
 The desktop window is the area on top of which other windows are painted. `HWND GetDesktopWindow();`

+### *SetParent function (winuser.h)* | [MS Docs](https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-setparent)
+Changes the parent window of the specified child window. `HWND SetParent(HWND hWndChild, HWND hWndNewParent);`. `hWndNewParent`: A handle to the new parent window.
+If this parameter is NULL, the desktop window becomes the new parent window.
+If this parameter is HWND_MESSAGE, the child window becomes a message-only-window.
+If the function succeeds, the return value is a handle to the previous parent window.
+If the function fails, the return value is NULL.

 ## *Folder*

 ### *Program Files*